 Wood Burning Appliances

-Using wood for heat is popular in many areas of B.C., however it generates more pollution than other heating alternatives, such as electricity or natural gas.
-Using a modern clean burning wood heating appliance and basic clean burning practices can minimize the smoke emissions from wood heating.
+Using wood for heat is popular in many areas of B.C., however it generates far more pollution than other heating alternatives, such as electricity or natural gas.
+Wood heating emits a number of pollutants including fine particulate matter (PM2.5), volatile organic compounds, carbon monoxide, and polycyclic aromatic hydrocarbons (PAH).

 Use your wood burning appliance properly to reduce emissions: